 Here are three worksheets from MomsBudget, and how you can use them to make sure you make the most of your shopping day.

 We will also be posting links to the most popular Black Friday flyers as they are released online, so you don’t have to wait for them to arrive in your mail or newspaper (please comment with additional flyers if you see them!).
-Be sure to bookmark this page and sign up for our RSS feed so you are on top of everything for the most successful bargain hunting shopping day.

 Following these tips should help you survive the mass hysteria that greets shoppers on Black Friday.
 And this year could be worse, because so many people are trying to save as much money as possible, so bargain hunters will be out in full force.